PsiQ/qref/docs/format.md

 Ports, like most other components in QREF, have names, which should be distinct among all ports of any given program (or subroutine).
-Each port also has direction, which can be either `input` or `output`.
+Each port also has direction, which can be either `input`, `output` or `through` (for ports serving as both input and output).
 Finally, each port has size.
 In our simple scenario, all sizes are positive integers.
 However, QREF is not limited to them, and size of a port can be either: